For Cities and Public Schools

 (See Before and After photos in Gallery)

-* To be clear: the “graffiti” we are referring to is not graffiti art, or street art.
-It refers to the random spray paint scribbles, or “tags”, on businesses and public buildings/structures.
+“Tagging” refers to spray paint scribbles, or “tags”, on businesses and public buildings/structures.

-Olive’s stencils (mostly the large trees) have been successful as a graffiti (or “tagging”) prevention tactic.
+Olive’s stencils (mostly the large trees) have been successful as a tagging prevention tactic.

-A local business owner and massage therapist in Ann Arbor, Michigan, Rebecca Arends, conducted a year-long study (2015-2016) focusing on anti-graffiti solutions.
+A local business owner in Ann Arbor, Michigan, conducted a year-long study (2015-2016) focusing on anti-tagging solutions.
 She chose ten of the most frequently “tagged” businesses in Ann Arbor and offered to stencil them for her experiment.
 She monitored them for the next year.

 Trees are calming